Carinsurance.com Insights

 Car insurance rates by age group in Missouri

-Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
-In Missouri, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,944 annually.
+Car insurance companies know teen drivers are less experienced and riskier to insure.
+Missouri drivers aged 30 to 60 have the lowest average auto insurance rates at $1,944 annually.

 Drivers aged 16-19 pay $3,967 more for car insurance than Missouri drivers aged 30-60 per year.